Gendron-Somua AMR 39: Second prototype

 After receiving feedback from the trials, Mr Gendron switched to the conventional 4x4 wheel configuration.
 Two pneumatic steering wheels were at the front and back.
 Two metal wheels with cleated tyre chains were attached to the side.
 The modification to the chassis resulted in changes to the air intake, exhaust system and the location of the exhaust pipe.

 The second prototype was completed in 1935.
 It subsequently passed trials and was approved for mass production.
 However, Mr Gendron lacked the means to mass produce armoured vehicles.
 Hence, mass production was conducted by Somua.

 Third prototype

 In 1938, an improved third prototype was developed by Somua.
 The turret changed to an APX 5 turret by Atelier de Construction de Puteaux.
 Main armament was upgraded to the 25mm SA 35 gun.
-Secondary armament was a 7.5mm Reibel machine gun.
+A 7.5mm Reibel machine gun, which was the main armament of the first two prototypes, became secondary armament of the third prototype.
 The engine was also upgraded to 79 hp which allowed the armoured car to travel at 69 km/h.
 The maximum fuel consumption was 42 liters per hour.
 Trials were carried out and the third prototype passed as well.